The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Galaxy and arc catalogs

 In Figure \ref{arc_candidates} we show the candidate strong gravitational lens systems identified in SOGRAS data.
 Notice the systematically bluer colours of the arcs in comparison to that of a typical central cluster galaxy in our range of redshifts, $(g-r) \simeq 0.8-1.0$ (see Table \ref{tab_arcs} and online colour version of Figure \ref{arc_candidates}).

-From the 8 lens system candidates, 2 of them are in the low-$z$ bin, 4 of them are in the high-$z$ bin and the remaining two are in the extra sample\footnote{This result indicates that the clusters with x-ray match are more efficient lenses than the overall clusters selected for the main SOGRAS sample, as expected \citep[e.g.,][]{Horesh11}.}.
-These later cannot be used in statistical analysis, since the selection criteria for the extra sample are not the same as for the low and high $z$ samples.
-Thus, the efficiency of arc formation inferred from SOGRAS is $4/25 = 16\%\pm8\%$ for high-$z$ clusters and $2/22 = 9\%\pm6\%$ for low-$z$ ones, including only Poisson errors.
+From the 8 lens system candidates, 2 of them are in the low-$z$ bin, 4 of them are in the high-$z$ bin and the remaining two are in the extra sample.
 Concentrating on the 6 lensing systems from the low and high $z$ samples, we infer that about 10\% of the clusters have arcs around them.
 This overall efficiency is in agreement with larger arc surveys, such as \citet{Gladders03} and \citet{Hennawi2008}.
-Despite the low number statistics, the results are also in qualitative agreement with the models in that they predict the high-$z$ bin to have a larger efficiency in arc formation \citep[e.g.,][]{Caminha12}.
+Despite the low number statistics, the results are also in qualitative agreement with the models in that they predict the high-$z$ bin to have a larger efficiency in arc formation (e.g., Caminha et al., in preparation).

-Follow-up observations of the first 3 lens systems candidates identified in SOGRAS images (in clusters SGAS0321+0026, SGAS0328+0044, and SGAS0219+0022) were conducted on the 8 m Gemini Telescope with the Gemini Multi-Object Spectrograph \citep{SOGRASgemini}.
-The main aims of this follow-up programme were to confirm spectroscopically the gravitational lensing nature of these candidates, provide mass estimates for the clusters from the velocity dispersion of their member galaxies, and perform strong lensing reconstruction of the projected mass distribution of the lenses.
+Follow-up observations of the first 3 lens systems candidates identified in SOGRAS images (in clusters SOGRAS0321+0026, SOGRAS0328+0044 and SOGRAS0219+0022) were conducted on the 8 m Gemini Telescope with the Gemini Multi-Object Spectrograph \citep{SOGRASgemini}.
+The main aims of this follow-up programme were to confirm spectroscopically the gravitational lensing nature of these candidates, provide mass estimates for the clusters from the velocity dispersion of their member galaxies and perform strong lensing reconstruction of the projected mass distribution of the lenses.
 The results will be shown and discussed in a forthcoming paper.

 Besides the multi-object spectroscopy, we obtained deep imaging to search for new arcs and to determine properties of the lensed galaxies (sources) such as their stellar populations and star formation rate.
-Visual inspection on these deeper images confirms the arc candidates found in clusters SGAS0321+0026 and SGAS0328+0044, but revealed that the candidates of the cluster SGAS0219+0022 are unlikely to be arcs.
+Visual inspection on these deeper images confirms the arc candidates found in clusters SOGRAS0321+0026 and SOGRAS0328+0044, but revealed that the candidates of the cluster SOGRAS0219+0022 are unlikely to be arcs.
 The two of them which lie closer to the cluster are clearly seen as point sources in these images, while the third revealed itself as a superposition of two relatively edge-on galaxies.
-On the other hand, from a visual inspection of these images, several arc candidates are found in all of them, including in SGAS0219+0022.
+On the other hand, from a visual inspection of these images, several arc candidates are found in all of them, including in SOGRAS0219+0022.